Fabulous Friday!

 I do it every morning whether I’m wearing a skirt or not; it’s just part of the daily routine.
 Over the years, I’ve tried bunches of different shave creams and gels, and have a real favorite line that you might not know about since I find it frequently in the men’s shaving section.

 Aveeno Positively Smooth Shave GelThe best shave gels on the market, in my opinion, are made by Aveeno.
 I like two of them equally well.
-The Positively Smooth Shave Gel has soy and emollients, and is supposed to help you shave less often and get fewer nicks, cuts and razor bumps.
+The Positively Smooth Shave Gel has soy and emollients, and is supposed to help you shave less often and get fewer nicks, cuts and razor bumps, which makes sense as using shave gel is one of the tips for getting smooth armpits as mentioned in this article.
 It has a very light and pleasant fragrance.

 The other gel I like is the Therapeutic Shave Gel.
 It contains oats and allantoin, and is formulated for sensitive skin and is supposed to soothe and moisturize easily-irritated skin.
 It is fragrance-free.Aveeno Therapeutic Shave Gel